 Papers are organized by their major topics.

 The theory of visual language covers a wide range of topics, just like the study of spoken or signed languages.
-These papers discuss the broader relationship between visual language, comics, and lingusitics.
+These papers discuss the broader relationship between visual language, comics, and lingusitics, and how to study them.

 ***Cohn, Neil.
 2012.
 Comics, linguistics, and visual language: The past and future of a field.
 In Bramlett, Frank (ed).
 Linguistics and the Study of Comics.
 New York: Palgrave Macmillan.
 (PDF)